 - a.
 1st bus card issued When a student receives a bus conduct card for inappropriate behavior, the student will receive two copies of the notice as he/she leaves the bus and will be instructed that this is the first notice.
-Both copies of the notice must be signed by the parent/guardian before the student may ride the bus again. - b.
+Both copies of the notice must be signed by the parent/guardian and returned to the bus driver or building principal. - b.
 2nd bus card issued When a student receives a second bus card, the administrator may restrict the student from riding the bus until a conference is held.
 The conference will involve the child, parent, bus driver, and administrator when possible. - c.
 3rd bus card issued When a student receives a third bus card, the student and the building administrator will be notified.
 Students who are issued a third bus card may be suspended from bus transportation for up to ten (10) school days.